 Indonesia’s top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites previously listed demonstrate that there is no clear leader in Indonesia with about 150 million visits per month.
-Shopee and Bukalapak are fighting for the lead, both above 100 million visitors per month, and Bukalapak as well as other players following not far.
+The estimated monthly traffic from the top 10 e-commerce websites previously listed demonstrate that Tokopedia has managed to become the leader in Indonesia with about 150 million visits per month.
+Shopee and Bukalapak are fighting for the second place, around 100 million visitors per month, with Lazada and Blibli following not far.

 Though generalist websites make up for the largest part of Indonesian e-commerce with a few category-specific players, some specific brands are also very active to sell their products online.
 In Indonesia, Traveloka and Garuda Indonesia are leading the hotels and travel bookings industry and online airlines ticketing respectively.

 Leading the peer-to-peer classifieds market of Indonesia, with more than 70 million visitors per month, Kaskus can also be highlighted for its size, potential and intention to move towards e-commerce.
 There are several other classifieds players, general or specialized in cars and/or houses and apartments, but few really make a difference besides OLX Indonesia, which also has more than 50 million visitors per month.